-- West Virginia Students of Excellence Scholarships program
+- West Virginia Students of Excellence Scholarship program

 - Western Pennsylvania Conservancy

-In 2017, EQT invested approximately $4.4 million to improve roads and associated infrastructure in affected communities in Pennsylvania and West Virginia, where the majority of our activities take place.
+In 2018, EQT invested approximately $10.5 million to improve roads and associated infrastructure in affected communities in Pennsylvania, West Virginia and Ohio, where the majority of our operations take place.

 EQT Honored with the 2018 McCracken Legacy Award